anneln/Orderfood/README.md

 # Mobile Ordering App for a restaurant

-This is a solo project to create a mobile restaurant ordering application
+This is a solo project to create a mobile restaurant ordering application.

 ## What should the app do ?